 In 2016, Commissioner Hotz was designated the Tax Judge of the Year by the Lincoln Institute of Land Policy and the National Conference of State Tax Judges.
 Rob is a member of the National Association of Administrative Law Judiciary.
 He has also served on the Planning Committee of the National Conference of State Tax Judges since 2012.
 Rob previously served on the Executive Committee of the Nebraska State Bar Association Government Practice Section from 2002 to 2012.

 Commissioner Hotz has earned certificates from the National Judicial College for Administrative Law Fair Hearings, Logic & Opinion Writing, and Best Practices in Handling Cases with Self-Represented Litigants.
 He has also completed 30 hours of Basic Mediation training, as recognized by the Nebraska Supreme Court, Office of Dispute Resolution.

-Nancy J. Salmon, Chairperson
+Nancy J. Salmon, Commissioner

 Nancy J. Salmon is the Commissioner from the Third Congressional District.
 Nancy was appointed by Gov. Dave Heineman on July 23, 2007.

 Prior to her appointment Nancy had been the Hamilton County Assessor for 16 ½ years and Deputy County Assessor for the eight years prior.